KIT-IAI/SDM_KITModelViewer/README.md

 On the detail level of cities and districts, CityGML is supported from version 0.4.0 onwards including the ADE (Application Domain Extension) extension concept.

-The sources of the KITModelViewer are not publicly accessible for various reasons, but it is planned to publish individual, selected parts of the source code, especially in connection with the plugin mechanism.
+The sources of the KITModelViewer are not publicly accessible for various reasons, but it is planned to publish individual, selected parts of the source code, especially in relation with the plugin mechanism.
 Various use cases for the application of the KITModelViewer are also documented here step by step.

 ## How to cite